NVIDIA-Merlin/Merlin/examples/quick_start/scripts/preproc/README.md

 **Categorical features**
 - Besides contiguous ids, categorical features can be also represented by global statistics of their values, or by statistics conditioned in other columns.
 Some popular techniques are:
   - **Count encoding** - represents the count of a given categorical value across the whole dataset (e.g. count of user past interactions)
   - **Target encoding** - represents one statistic of a categorical column conditioned on a target column.
 One example would be computing the average of click binary target segmented by the item id categorical values, which represents its Click-Through Rate (CTR) or likelihood to be clicked by a random user. [*Target encoding*](https://nvidia-merlin.github.io/NVTabular/v23.02.00/generated/nvtabular.ops.TargetEncoding.html#nvtabular.ops.TargetEncoding) is a very powerful feature engineering technique, and has been a key for many of our [winning solutions](https://medium.com/rapids-ai/winning-solution-of-recsys2020-challenge-gpu-accelerated-feature-engineering-and-training-for-cd67c5a87b1f) for RecSys competitions.
+You can create target encoded features with this script, by setting the `--target_encoding_features` and `--target_encoding_targets` arguments to define which categorical columns and targets should be used for generating the target encoded features.

 **Temporal features**